-Unlike traditional pasture over seeding that can take many steps, at MC Country Services, our rejuvenation process combines harrowing, reseeding and rolling in one pass.
-This efficient over seeding technique allows the paddock to be managed more effectively and is far more productive as the ground does not need to be sprayed and ripped up.
+Unlike traditional pasture over seeding that can take many steps, our rejuvenation process combines harrowing, reseeding and rolling in one pass.
+This efficient over seeding technique allows paddocks to be managed more effectively and is far more efficient.than other methods..

 Once reseeding has taken place, livestock can be put back onto the pasture, ensuring that your land is not put out of use.

 Even if the ground in your paddock is in a particularly bad way, our rejuvenation process will still enable you to have a productive pasture.

 Type of grass

 Our over seeding it is not only highly efficient but also effective in ensuring the right seed is used for your land requirements.

 There are many different types of grass seed available, but not all are suitable for reseeding or for the livestock that you may keep.

 Grass is an essential element in building a healthy and productive pasture, which is why we do not just use a standard formula for each paddock.